jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

-data demo page: create calendar view mode with amazing UI... at least like below ex:
+data demo page:

+- create calendar view mode with amazing UI... at least like below ex:
+- the styling should consistent with other view mode and global style.
+- should use existing components like @/components/ui/tabs etc

 === DONE